Sunbird-RC/community/use/dev-docs/guides/using-the-apis.md

 # Using the APIs

-The following guide walks you through the different Registry APIs using the example of a teacher-student registry.
+The following guide walks you through the different Registry APIs using the example of a student-teacher registry.

 ## Creating An Entity